 What is Accounting Software?

-Accounting software is an IT solution that facilitates the bookkeeping and financial management of a company.
-It can range from simple management of quotes, invoices, cash to the complete internalization of general accounting.
+Accounting software is an IT solution that facilitates bookkeeping and financial management for companies.
+It can range from simple quotes, invoices and cash management all the way to the complete integration of general accounting tasks.

 How does it work?

 Accounting software offers a financial view.
 This is why it is different from commercial management software and invoicing software.
 Moreover, it interprets the financial impact of current operations.
-And, it is particularly recommended for small companies (startups, TEPs, self-employed) and medium-sized companies (SMEs, SMIs) that need to know more precisely about transactions on their bank account or the state of the treasury in real-time.
+And, it is particularly recommended for small companies (startups, TEPs, self-employed) and medium-sized companies (SMEs, SMIs) that need to keep track of transactions occurring on their bank account or the state of their finances in real-time.

 Main Features of an Accounting Software

 The features of accounting software play a key role in the economic development of your company or your association.